 Whether you need a Christmas tree, a pumpkin, a place to hunt Easter eggs, or just an afternoon outside….
 Piney Acres has you covered.
 They offer a nice outdoor children’s play area and a place to “Mine for Gems,” as well as a petting zoo and much more.
 Check their website for dates and admissions.

 My daughter got hooked on fairy gardens at this location, and we have been incorporating them into our flower pots ever since.
 This is a lovely greenhouse, with a variety of plants.
 It is especially beautiful here during the Summer months, so be sure to plan a trip then!

 Fortville-Vernon Township Public Library

 625 E. Broadway Street

-Fortville has their own library with a children’s area with activities and events.
-They also offer make-and-take crafts, as well as audio books through the Libby app and their own YouTube channel, for monthly book recommendations.
+Fortville has its own library with a children’s area with activities and events.
+They also offer make-and-take crafts, as well as audiobooks through the Libby app and their own YouTube channel, for monthly book recommendations.
 Check out their website for information on story times.

 Ten West Center for the Arts